AzurikPerathia/drmbm-hard-mode/README.md

 This is a work-in-progress disassembly of Dr. Robotnik's Mean Bean Machine for the Sega Mega Drive/Sega Genesis.

+## Folder Structure (in progress)

+- header - folder - ASM files to edit the ROM's header information and vectors
+- tools - folder - Tools needed to buil the ROM.
+- build rom (Windows).bat - executable - Convenience batch script (Windows) to build the ROM

 ## Crediting

 If you use this disassembly for any rom hacks, please can you put the following link in the README file: https://github.com/Scrambled-Beans/drmbm-md-disasm